F1rst-Unicorn/stocks/README.md

 ## Database

 Stocks needs a MariaDB database.
 Set it up and make it reachable over localhost.
-Then set the credentials in root/stocks.properties to make it accessible to the server.
-Import the schema in database/schema.sql into the database.
+Then set the credentials in /etc/stocks/stocks.properties to make it accessible to the server.
+Import the schema in /usr/share/stocks/schema.sql into the database.

 ## CA

-Stocks drives its own CA. Set it up in root/CA/ using the already existing config files.
-Adjust the paths inside!.
-Note that the CA is only needed to certify the intermediate CA which is used for daily business.
-Copy the CA's certificate into root/nginx/ca.
+Run the script in /usr/lib/stocks/setup-ca as user stocks to generate a CA and all needed keys in /usr/share/stocks/root/CA.

+## nginx

+Set up nginx as reverse proxy with the corresponding SSL configs.
+For an example config have a look at /usr/share/stocks/nginx.conf

 ## OCSP server

 Stocks needs an OCSP server.
-Use openssl to set it up and make it listen on port $ocspPort (default 10920).
-Define that port in root/CA/intermediate/openssl.cnf, too (in the OCSP section).
-Also set the port in root/nginx/stocks/nginx.conf.

-## Jetty

-Get a recent version of Jetty 9.
-Optionally adjust the ports in root/stocks.properties and update it in /root/nginx/stocks/nginx.conf.
+If you adhere to the default config in the CA section, you can simply run the stocks-ocsp service.

+## Start up the components

+* Start mysql
+* Start OCSP
+* Start nginx
+* Start jetty